 Workers from our workplace learning programme, acta Foundation, have been invited to blog about their experiences of working for acta here.
-Meet Sara Snook, Director’s Assistant, and Aqeel & Maya, the latest drama workers.
-Also read past blogs from Donna Thompson, Jody Cook, Tracey Harvey, Aiden Connor, Rosalie Pordes, Kathryn Harris; and Kat Bray.
+Meet Sara Snook, Director’s Assistant and Aqeel Abdulla, one of the latest drama workers.
+Also read past blogs from Donna Thompson, Jody Cook, Tracey Harvey, Aiden Connor, Rosalie Pordes, Kathryn Hopkins; and Kat Bray.

 Refugee Engagement and integration Through Community Theatre, in partnership with Rotterdams Wijktheater (Holland) and Centro per lo Sviluppo Creativo Danilo Dolci (Sicily); acta is co-ordinating a new EU Creative Europe community theatre programme for refugees to share their stories with host communities.
 Includes a sharing event in Bristol in March 2018.